kvesteri/infinity/README.md

 pow(inf, 0)
 ```

-Infinity can be coerced to various types:
+Infinity objects can be coerced to various types:

 ```python